nachofassini/PHPMCP3008/README.md

 $reader = new Reader($spiInterface, 3.3);
 ```

+#### Reading values
-Reading values is done by channel and value is returned as Measurement object:
+Reading values is done by channel and value is returned as `Measurement` object:
 ```PHP
 // Reading value of ADC channel 4
 $value = $reader->read(4);